Delaware County, PA (Delco) Bankruptcy Lawyer

 Chapter 13 Bankruptcy

 Chapter 13 bankruptcy allows a debtor to reorganize and consolidate their debt into a more affordable form.
-This form of bankruptcy is preferred by debtors that cannot manage their debt, but that still have a steady source of income.
+This form of bankruptcy is preferred by debtors that cannot manage their debt but still have a steady source of income.
+It is also preferred by those who have valuable assets they do not wish to lose, like homes, vehicles, or other property, since Chapter 13 tends to avoid liquidating assets.

 To qualify for a Chapter 13 reorganization plan, you must provide a significant amount of information concerning your debts and finances.
 For example, you will need to detail all sources of income and your living expenses from month to month.
-Using this information, the debtor must suggest a repayment plan that would pay off a substantial portion of their debt within a five-year timeframe.
+Using this information, the debtor must suggest a repayment plan to pay off a substantial portion of their debt within five years.

 It is important to note that creditors may challenge your bankruptcy petition if they do not agree with the terms of your reorganization plan.
 This is because if a debtor satisfies the terms of the repayment plan for five years, the remaining portion of their debt will be discharged.
 An opposing creditor may believe that the amount that would be paid towards your debt at the conclusion of the repayment plan would not be enough.